evykassirer/notes/cs341/341notes.md

  - choose the corresponding ai's -> compute their sum
  - then include the right bj's to meet the target (anywhere with a 1, add the corresponding power of 10)
  - the halfway value is all 1s and 2s because all edges contains 1 or 2 vertices in the cover - edge with one endpoint in cover will make a 1 digit, with two endpoints in the coer will make a 2 digit
-- we're not gonna show the other side of the proof (no->no)
+- we're not gonna show the other side of the proof (no->no) because we're running out of time (maybe try it to study?)

 Undecidable Problems